Ken Linseman

 Kenneth S. "The Rat" Linseman (born August 11, 1958) is a Canadian former professional ice hockey centre who played 15 seasons in the National Hockey League for the Philadelphia Flyers, Edmonton Oilers, Boston Bruins and Toronto Maple Leafs.
 He also played one season in the World Hockey Association for the Birmingham Bulls.
 He featured in four Stanley Cup Finals, notably winning the 1984 Stanley Cup with the Oilers.

+Linseman picked up the nickname "The Rat" both by his appearance and the way he played.
+He had a great talent for agitating the opposing team to a high level of frustration, leading them to take penalties.
+During his junior career, he was once charged for kicking a player in the head with his skates.
+Linseman averaged 1.062 points a game in the Stanley Cup playoffs, which is 26th best in league history.

 Playing career

 Linseman spent his entire junior career with the Kingston Canadians of the Ontario Major Junior Hockey League from 1974–77.
 He played in 187 games, scoring 286 points (133 goals-153 assists).
 He also added 33 points (16G-17A) in 25 playoff games.

 Prior to the 1977 WHA draft, Linseman and his agent Art Kaminsky sued the WHA in United States District Court for a league rule preventing teenage players from playing in the league, which the court ruled violated anti-trust laws.
-Linseman was drafted by the WHA's Birmingham Bulls in the 1977 WHA Amateur Draft, and spent the 1977–78 with the Bulls, getting 76 points (38G-38A) in 71 games, and adding 4 points (2G-2A) in five playoff games.
-He was then drafted by the Flyers as their first-round, 7th overall pick in the 1978 NHL Amateur Draft.
+Linseman was drafted by the WHA's Birmingham Bulls in the 1977 WHA Amateur Draft, and spent the 1977–78 with the Bulls, getting 76 points (38G-38A) in 71 games, and adding four points (2G-2A) in five playoff games.
+He was then drafted by the Flyers as their first-round, seventh overall pick in the 1978 NHL Amateur Draft.